plone/documentation/develop/addons/javascript.rst

                 Alternative, just check for a marker interface here.
                 """

-                # The render() method is the only traversable
-                # Grok CodeView method.
-It can be used for rendering
-                # HTML code, but also for utility views
-                # to return raw Python data

                 try:
                     # Check if a Dexterity behavior is available on the current context object